fubar2/treeval_gal/README.md

 JBrowse2 is currently only available on `usegalaxy.eu` for testing.

 ### 21/Feb: For discussion - if it looks potentially useful, what's next?

+**Breaking news!**: Bjoern has [created a demonstration public repository](https://usegalaxy.eu/ebp-jbrowse/) as a proof of concept for sharing JBrowse configurations and data.
+Only has the Hummingbird data - as a stand alone full browser window [bird](https://usegalaxy.eu/ebp-jbrowse/bird/index.html), or the view in Galaxy.

 #### 1. Add tracks and other organisms ?
   - What additional tracks would be useful?